 In its March 2011 report to Congress, MedPAC made several recommendations that could adversely affect the home health industry and potentially our business.
 MedPAC stated that the home health benefit has significant vulnerabilities that need to be addressed urgently, and recommended policies to improve payment accuracy, establish beneficiary incentives, and strengthen program integrity.
 MedPAC believes Medicare payments are well in excess of costs and concludes that home health payments need to be significantly reduced.
-Although the Home Health Compare measures (which measure quality of care) for 2010 are similar to those for previous years, showing improvement in the functional measures and mostly unchanged rates of adverse events, MedPAC stated that supplemental measures of quality that focus on specific conditions are needed to assess home health quality and has a project underway to develop new measures.
+Although the Home Health Compare measures (which measure quality of care) were similar to those for previous years, showing improvement in the functional measures and mostly unchanged rates of adverse events, MedPAC stated that supplemental measures of quality that focus on specific conditions are needed to assess home health quality and has a project underway to develop new measures.
+CMS reduced the number of Home Health Compare measures and for 2012 the number is 21, which are all derived from OASIS process and outcome measures.
+CMS proposed to add an additional quality measure of emergency department use without hospitalization as early as January 2012, which would be based on Medicare claims, contingent on the measure's readiness for public reporting.
+Thus far, the measure has not been put into effect.

 In addition, MedPAC believes the current home health payment system is flawed and creates incentives for patient selection because it believes the current case-mix system may overvalue therapy services and undervalue non-therapy services.
-MedPAC has looked at alternative models and recommends that DHHS implement a revised payment system to deal with these flaws.
-MedPAC believes its model would eliminate the incentive to provide more therapy visits solely to increase payment; significantly improve payment accuracy for non-therapy services, the majority of services provided; improve the accuracy of payments for high-cost beneficiaries who have significant nursing and home health aid needs, and encourage agencies to focus on beneficiary characteristics when setting plans of care.
-MedPAC estimates that its model would lower payments for therapy episodes by 10% and increase payments for non-therapy episodes by 25%.
+MedPAC looked at alternative models and recommended that the U.S. Department of Health and Human Services ("DHHS") implement a revised payment system to deal with these flaws.
+MedPAC believed its model would eliminate the incentive to provide more therapy visits solely to increase payment; significantly improve payment accuracy for non-therapy services, the majority of services provided; improve the accuracy of payments for high-cost beneficiaries who have significant nursing and home health aid needs, and encourage agencies to focus on beneficiary characteristics when setting plans of care.
+MedPAC estimated that its model would lower payments for therapy episodes by 10% and increase payments for non-therapy episodes by 25%.
 Payments for dual-eligible Medicare beneficiaries would increase by 1.3%.
 Payments for hospital-based home health aides would increase 7.5%, while payments for freestanding agencies would fall by 1.4%.
 Payments to nonprofit agencies would likely increase by 7% on average.
 Agencies that provided the most non-therapy episodes would see an increase of 16.7%, while those that provided the most therapy services would see a decrease of 18.3%.

 MedPAC also believes that home health services may be over-utilized and that adding a cost-sharing requirement would give beneficiaries some incentive to weigh the value of home health services before accepting them and would dissuade beneficiaries from using a service when it has minimal value.
 It also believes that cost sharing would also mitigate incentives in the home health PPS that reward volume.
 MedPAC seemed to recommend a co-payment of \$150 per episode.
-MedPAC advises implementation of cost sharing only for those beneficiaries that do not receive home health services following an inpatient stay.
+MedPAC advised implementation of cost sharing only for those beneficiaries that do not receive home health services following an inpatient stay.
 Dual eligibles would not be affected.
-Their co-payment would be paid by Medicaid, or would be waived if their state Medicaid did not cover the cost.
+Their co-payment would be paid by Medicaid, or would be waived if their state Medicaid program did not cover the cost.